BeEmpathic/simple-notes-web-app/README.md

 - Taking notes
 - Organizing notes

-## Made with HTML, CSS and vanilla Js
+### Made with HTML, CSS and vanilla Js

-## Thank you for your attention
+# Thank you for your attention!